-If spending three days in support of the Me-One Campers is something you want to do, sign up for our e-newsletter.
-We’ll let you know when the applications for volunteers will be posted here.
+If spending three days in support of the Me-One Campers is something you want to do, give it some serious thought.
 Some of the questions we hear frequently are answered on the Volunteer FAQs page.
 Look at the photos and videos in the Gallery to get an idea of what Volunteers do at Camp.
 They’re the ones in the dark blue or grey shirts.
 The goal of many Campers is to turn in their Camper shirt for a Volunteer shirt.
 Many of our Campers have achieved this goal!

 How do I get to Camp Wieser?The facility is The Mission Springs Conference Center.
 Their address is 1050 Lockhart Gulch Road, Scotts Valley, CA 95066.
 The location is just 15 minutes north of Santa Cruz on Highway 17.
 Review the map below to gauge your distance from home.
 When your application for Camp is approved, directions to camp will be included in your material.